I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 I have been watching various video lectures for almost 4 years now.
 Mostly mathematics, physics and theory of computer science.
 My approach to getting most of the lectures is the following.
 When I watch the video lectures I take notes just as if I were in class.

-Even better, when I do not understand any part of the lecture I can always rewind it back and see that fragment again.
+Even better, when I do not understand a part of the lecture I can always rewind it back and see that fragment again.
 I can also pause the lecture, think for a while and then continue.
-But that’s physics and maths.

-Here is a photo of notes I have taken while watching MIT’s 803: Vibrations and Waves (yes! it’s available completely for free at MIT’s Open Course Ware)
+Here is a photo of notes I too while watching MIT's 803 – Vibrations and Waves.

 I am serious about physics and maths video lectures, as you can see in the image, all the main results are boxed in red, the results are fully derived (even if the professor does not do it on blackboard).
 Btw, one lecture perfectly fits on both sides of an A4 sheet.